ChrisTitusTech/gnome-layout-manager/README.md

 *Notice: This software is alpha and under development.
 Please use at your own risk.*
+*Modifications made by Chris Titus to Update the project's repositories and fix issues with dependancies*

 # GNOME Layout Manager
 A bash script that batch installs and tweaks GNOME extensions as well as GTK/Shell themes.
 There are currently three options available: Unity, Windows and macOS.